- Porcelain media ball cleans brass parts

 You can use the tumbling media for brass for a variety of purposes.

-Cleaning, polishing, burnishing and deburring is possible with tumbling media for brass.
+Cleaning, polishing, burnishing, and deburring are all possible with tumbling media for brass.

 5. What can I tumble using tumbling media for brass?